ldlsegovia/organizer/README.md

 1. **Parent Operation**: the resulting attribute of this kind of operations is attached to parent group items and calculated based on child group item attributes.
 A child item can be an `Organizer::Group::Item` instance or `Organizer::Source::Item` on the deepest level of the group hierarchy.
 2. **Operation**: this operations are calculated on `Organizer::Group::Item` instances only, using another attributes from the same instance.
-3. **Child Operation (TODO)**: the resulting attribute of this kind of operations is attached to a child item and calculated using parent item attributes.
+3. **Child Operation**: the resulting attribute of this kind of operations is attached to a child item and calculated using parent item attributes.
 Parent items will always be `Organizer::Group::Item` instances but, child items can be `Organizer::Group::Item`s or `Organizer::Source::Item`s on the deepest level.

 Operations defined under `groups` method, will be applied to all groups.
 However, operations defined under `group` methods will affect that group only.

+> Remember: a `child_operation` can't be applied inside `groups` context.
+It's mandatory to use this kind of operations inside a single `group`.

 ##### Definition Example